zzhang82/web422/notes/week04.md

 * Intro to React
 * JSX
 * Creating a simple application
-* Introduction to components (as an architectural element)
+* Introduction to components (as an architectural design)

 Next week:
 * Routing